wethegit/wtc-perspective-card/README.md

 ### perspectiveCard.pointerEnter(e)
 The event listener for the pointer enter event
-This sets the pointerControlled property to true, updates the target zoom and adds the class `card--over` to the element.
+This sets the pointerControlled property to true, updates the target zoom and adds the class `perspective-card--over` to the element.

 **Kind**: instance method of [<code>PerspectiveCard</code>](#PerspectiveCard)
 **Access**: public